TeeChenxing/Tweets-Upload-Simulation/README.md

 ### Prerequisites

-- Have Redis installed and the DBMS running in the background: ```https://redis.io/docs/getting-started/installation/```\
+- Have Redis and MySQL installed and the DBMSs running in the background: [https://redis.io/docs/getting-started/installation/](https://redis.io/docs/getting-started/installation/)\
-     ↳ For Windows users, Memurai can be an alternative: ```https://www.memurai.com/get-memurai```
+     ↳ For Windows users, Memurai can be an alternative: [https://www.memurai.com/get-memurai](https://www.memurai.com/get-memurai)

 - Have the Redis library in Python installed.

 ### Running the Comparison

-The repository has 2 folders, one using MySQL and the other using Redis.
-User can run the ```simulation_test.py``` file in each folders to see the runtime of data retrieval by using a RDB and a KVDB respectively.
+The repository has 2 folders, one for datasets and the other housing the code.
+User can run the ```simulation_test.py``` file in the ```retrieval_simulation``` folder to see the time it takes to post tweets and retrieve timelines when using MySQL and Redis.

+### Significance of Project

+This project was meant to show the feasibility of using a key-value store as a DBMS in certain circumstances such as high user volumes as in the case with twitter.
+As a company scales up and become more mainstream, the data it uses and retrieves goes up exponentially.
+Switching part of the database to a key-value DBMS is a popular option.